-3 USB 2.0 connectors
+2 USB 3.0 connector

-The USB 2.0 connectors are used for connecting USB-compatible devices, such as a USB printer or a digital camera.
+The USB 3.0 connector is used for connecting USB-compatible devices, such as a USB printer or a digital camera.

-Attention: When you attach a USB cable to this connector, ensure that the USB mark is facing upward.
-Otherwise the connector might be damaged.
+Attention: When you attach a USB cable to the USB 3.0 connector, ensure that the USB mark is facing upward.
+Otherwise the connector might get damaged.